I’ve run a 150,000 case winery on Excel… but I wouldn’t recommend that for anyone

 Using labs as an example, you should be able to easily add lab metrics for a lot or barrel with a simple search or visual of the lot/vessel.
 A good system will display the last metric value so you can easily compare ‘reasonableness’ of your most recent entry, e.g. does the latest Alcohol entry unintentionally change the lots tax class?
 Perhaps the wrong lot was selected – good thing the last value gave some indication.

-An even better system will allow skipping the lab results data entry process entirely by importing them from an offsite lab such as ETS or lab equipment, directly into the system.
+An even better system will allow skipping the lab results data entry process entirely by importing them from an offsite lab or lab equipment, directly into the system.
 This concept is truly an efficiency gain, and also alleviates occasional typographic mistakes.
-A bonus to the download method is a system that allows for download and the ability to ‘verify’ results IF you so choose, even those downloaded from ETS.
+A bonus to the download method is a system that allows for download and the ability to ‘verify’ results IF you so choose.

 VINX2’s Lab Console is a great example of efficient and thoughtful design to enter/download labs.
-VINX2 has been working with ETS since 2007 for a seamless integration and links to many other systems including OenoFoss, Wine Scan and Thermo Scientific Gallery.
+VINX2 has been working with for a seamless integration and links to many other systems including OenoFoss, Wine Scan and Thermo Scientific Gallery.

 Having a single point of entry for all wine gains and losses is paramount to every winery.
-Total gollonage, head space and composition should all be updated in real time with necessary movements fed directly into the 5120.17 (‘702’) TTB compliance report.
+Total volume, head space and composition should all be updated in real time with necessary movements fed directly into your compliance reports.

-As the incoming General Manager to several wineries I have inherited ‘systems’ where there are at least two disjoint spreadsheets– one for tracking lots, and another for the monthly/quarterly TTB reports.
-I’ve spent countless hours reformatting and maintaining links between these spreadsheets only to have the file corrupted and one one occasion, my winemaker’s laptop was stolen with the only copy of the previous year’s TTB reports on it!
-As the DirecTV ad goes, ‘don’t be that me’.
+As the incoming General Manager to several wineries I have inherited ‘systems’ where there are at least two disjoint spreadsheets– one for tracking batches, and another for the label integrity and compliance reports.
+I’ve spent countless hours reformatting and maintaining links between these spreadsheets only to have the file corrupted and one one occasion, my winemaker’s laptop was stolen with the only copy of the previous year’s reports on it!

 VINX2’s work orders have an inbuilt fail safe to ensure losses and gains are recorded appropriately, regardless of your login permissions.

-There are an abundance of additional specific examples we could explore, like; easy corrections/undo/reverse options without calling tech support, creating custom searches/reports and saving them for one click access, clickable dashboard displays, export of nearly everything to Excel (we can’t fully wean ourselves from it), produce a completely filled in TTB report with 1-click AND see the individual lots that totaled on the report AND be able to fix and redo on the fly, and much more…
+There are an abundance of additional specific examples we could explore, like; easy corrections/undo/reverse options without calling tech support, creating custom searches/reports and saving them for one click access, clickable dashboard displays, export of nearly everything to Excel (we can’t fully wean ourselves from it), and much more…